ashertrockman/ashertrockman.github.io/_posts/2015-10-24-3d-touch-scale.markdown

 The screen is not, evidently, sensitive enough to detect my pulse.

 So by simply dividing 3D force measurement by 0.0208333, I get a fairly accurate scale.
+Unfortunately, the object needs to be capacitive to trigger the touch screen.
+Since I didn't want to scratch the screen, I settled on strawberries (which also work as excellent styluses in a pinch).

 ![Weighing strawberries with iPhones]({{ site.url }}/assets/3d-touch-berries.png)